 Lindis Pass Lookout

 Lindis Pass is a mountain pass where the surrounding mountains and hills are all covered in tussock grass.
 Tussock grass is long yellowish grass that grows in these higher altitudes in New Zealand.
 With all of this grass covering every inch of the mountains, it makes for a really unique landscape unlike anywhere else in New Zealand.
-While you must drive through Lindis pass to get between Wanaka/Queenstown and Mount Cook/Lake Tekapo, it is bound to be a highlight of your journey!

 The last time we drove through Lindis Pass we didn’t just drive through, we actually parked the van and did a little hike and to our surprise, we were rewarded with even better views!